newptcai/BeeEncoder.jl/README.md

 ```
 If you succeed, you will be able to find `BumbleBEE` and `BumbleSol` one directory above by
 ```
-cd .. ; ls
+cd .. && ls
 ```
 And you should see these files
 ```
 bApplications  beeSolver  BumbleSol        pl-satsolver.so  satsolver beeCompiler    BumbleBEE  Constraints.pdf  README.txt       satsolver_src
 ```
 ### Using `BumbleBEE`

-Assuming that you are still in the folder where `BumbleBEE` is, you can find examples of `BumbleBEE`
+We can now give `BEE` a try 😁️.
+You can find examples of `BumbleBEE` problems in the folder
-problems in the folder `beeSolver/bExamples`.
-A very simple example is the following `ex_sat.bee`.
+`beeSolver/bExamples`.
+A very simple one is the following
+`ex_sat.bee`.
 ```
 new_int(x,0,5)
 new_int(y,-4,9)